I’m a Recruiter.

 - Be honest with your recruiter about your needs – skills, hours, location, salary range.

-- If you believe the fit is wrong between you and the client company, voice your concern before you accept an offer so the recruiter can address and respond to your concerns.
+- If you believe the job fit or culture fit is wrong between you and the client company, voice your concern before you accept an offer so the recruiter can address and respond to your concerns.

 - Act on and follow up suggestions given to you to improve your hiring chances such as resume edits, interview protocol and presenting your best self to the hiring authority.